SmokeyMcBong/ED_Tool-server/README.md

 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-See COPYING.txt in project root
+See LICENSE in project root